GenericMappingTools/gmt/doc/rst/source/supplements/potential/earthtide.rst

     gmt earthtide -T2018-06-18T12:00:00 -Gsolid_tide_up.grd

-To obtain a one day long time-series, starting at same date, at the -7 *W*, 37 *N* and 1 minute interval, try
+To obtain a one day long time-series, starting at same date, at the -7W, 37N and 1 minute interval, try

 ::

     gmt earthtide -T2018-06-18T/2018-06-19T/1m -L-7/37 > solid_tide.dat

-The get the Sun and Moon position in geographical coordinates at the *now* time
+To get the Sun and Moon position in geographical coordinates at the *current* time

 ::